CharlGottschalk/approvejs/README.md

 If you like to be in control or have a little OCD like me, ApproveJs is for you.

-You can also easily [extend](https://github.com/CharlGottschalk/approvejs/wiki/Adding-Your-Own-Tests) ApproveJs with your own tests.
+ApproveJS is also easily extended with [custom tests](http://charlgottschalk.co.za/projects/approvejs/docs/1.0.4/custom-tests).

-<h2 style="color:#ff0000;">Major Release v1.0.0</h2>

-If you are using a version < 1.0.0, please read the [upgrade guide](http://charlgottschalk.co.za/projects/approvejs/docs/1.0.3/upgrade-guide).

 ---